 In how many distinct ways can six islands be joined by bridges so that each island can be reached from every other island...

-How many line segments can be formed by joining the points in
+Six points are arranged in space so that no three are collinear.
+How many line segments can be formed by joining the points in pairs?

 Replace each letter with a digit to make this addition correct.